karatelabs/karate/README.md

 `karate.toBean(json, className)` | converts a JSON string or map-like object into a Java bean (or POJO), given the Java class name as the second argument, refer to this [file](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/type-conv.feature) for an example
 `karate.call(fileName, [arg])` | invoke a [`*.feature` file](#calling-other-feature-files) or a [JavaScript function](#calling-javascript-functions) the same way that [`call`](#call) works (with an optional solitary argument)
 `karate.eval(expression)` | for really advanced needs, you can programmatically generate a snippet of JavaScript which can be evaluated at run-time, you can find an example [here](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/js-arrays.feature)
-`karate.tags` | for advanced users - scripts can introspect the tags that apply to the current scope, refer to this example: [`tags.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/tags.feature)
+`karate.tags` | for advanced users - scripts can introspect the tags that apply to the current scope, refer to this example: [`tags.feature`] (karate-junit4/src/test/java/com/intuit/karate/junit4/demos/tags.feature)
 `karate.tagValues` | for even more advanced users - Karate natively supports tags in a `@name=val1,val2` format, and there is an inheritance mechanism where `Scenario` level tags can over-ride `Feature` level tags, refer to this example: [`tags.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/tags.feature)
 `karate.prevRequest` | for advanced users, you can inspect the *actual* HTTP request after it happens, useful if you are writing a framework over Karate, refer to this example: [`request.feature`](karate-demo/src/test/java/demo/request/request.feature)
 `karate.info` | within a test (or within the [`afterScenario`](#configure) function if configured) you can access metadata such as the `Scenario` name, refer to this example: [`hooks.feature`](karate-demo/src/test/java/demo/hooks/hooks.feature)